Big Ass Spider!: Plot

 The duo tracks the still-growing spider at a public park, where it kills dozens of people.
 Alex and José get the spider to chase their truck and lure it to the military.
 A huge firefight ensues, but the spider escapes into the nearby woods.
-Karly and a group of soldiers pursue it, but the spider ambushes them, kills most of the soldiers, and captures Karly.
+Karly and a group of soldiers pursue it, but the spider ambushes them, killing most of the soldiers and capturing Karly.
 After Alex and José demand answers, Braxton reveals that they discovered alien DNA and hoped to use it as a growth hormone.
 However, a spider's nest was hidden in some test fruit, thus exposing the spider to the alien DNA and triggering its rapid growth.
 It is also revealed that the spider will soon start reproducing based on its size and their studies of the alien DNA.

 Alex and José head for the city, as the now-enormous spider sets up a nest at the U.S. Bank Tower.
 As they enter the skyscraper, Braxton informs them that Karly is located directly inside the nest, and warns them of an impending airstrike.
 They get to Karly and free her and several other trapped citizens just before the hatching baby spiders can attack.
 The group makes it out of the building seconds before the airstrike hits, provoking the spider.
 Alex deduces from the spiderwebs' flammability that the spider could be killed by shooting its spinneret.
 José grabs a rocket launcher from a military vehicle and tosses it to Alex, who shoots the spider in the spinneret.
 The spider explodes, finally killing it.
-Alex embraces Karly, and the two enjoy a passionate kiss.
+Alex embraces Karly, and the two passionately kiss.